Youth Group

 Communicants Class

 This class is a five-week course that takes place on Sunday afternoons from 5–6 pm.
-The deadline to register is October 20.
 This year’s Communicants’ Class will be slightly different than in past years, and is neither required for 7th Graders nor restricted to 7th Graders.
 The class, its material, and the interview with the elders require commitment, hard work, and a level of maturity from students that is most appropriate for late-elementary and middle school students.

 Because only communicant members are entitled to all the rights and privileges of the church (BCO 6-4).